zim514/script.service.hue/README.md

     - Not tested if end time is after midnight (Eg. activate from 6PM to 1AM)

 ## Experimental Ambilight Support
 You can now configure multiple lights to match playing video as closely as possible.
 [Coloured bias lighting](https://en.wikipedia.org/wiki/Bias_lighting)  can reduce eye strain and add colour effects to your media center.
 These settings impact performance, and may need to be tuned for your system.
+The sy

 ### Basic Settings:
 - **Select Lights**: Only Hue bulbs and lamps that support colours (Gamuts A, B and C) can be used with this system.
 Lights that can only reproduce whites or color temperatures are ignored.